JiraJedi/jirajedi.github.io/_posts/2023-02-12-automated-weekly-reporting.md

 When sending out emails/messaging for multiple projects to various stakeholders you cannot send out a generic template because the report needs to be populated with project/client relevant data.

 ### Example Report Template
-## The Problem

-When sending out emails/messaging for multiple projects to various stakeholders you cannot send out a generic template because the report needs to be populated with project/client relevant data.

-### Example Report Template

 > _Hi **<<Stakeholder Name>>**_
 >